vaikunth-coder27/avsd_gilbert_cell/README.md

 - <a href='http://ngspice.sourceforge.net/' target="_blank"> **ngspice** </a>

-  - Ngspice is a mixed-level/mixed-signal electronic circuit simulator.
+  - ngspice is a mixed-level/mixed-signal electronic circuit simulator.

 - <a href='http://opencircuitdesign.com/magic/' target="_blank"> **magic** </a>

-  - Magic is a venerable VLSI layout tool, written in the 1980's at Berkeley by John Ousterhout, now famous primarily for writing the scripting interpreter language Tcl.
+  - magic is a venerable VLSI layout tool, written in the 1980's at Berkeley by John Ousterhout, now famous primarily for writing the scripting interpreter language Tcl.
 Due largely in part to its liberal Berkeley open-source license, magic has remained popular with universities and small companies.
 The open-source license has allowed VLSI engineers with a bent toward programming to implement clever ideas and help magic stay abreast of fabrication technology.

 <h3 id="B">Block Diagram</h3>